anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 - Protect personally identifiable information
     - Aggregation: replace unique values with summary value
-    - Redaction: remove some data to create less complete picture
+    - Redaction: remove some data to create a less complete picture

 #### How ML Systems Can Fail Users